rchtr-chn/CozyKettle/README.md

       ├── Scenes                       # Stores all Unity Scenes used in this project ├── Scripts                      # Parent folder of all types of scripts that are used in this project ...
-        ├── PlantFSM                   # Stores scripts related to plant states and its manager ├── CardBehavior               # Stores scripts related to a card prefab ├── CardEffects                # Stores scripts consisting the logic behind every power cards ├── Cardshop                   # Stores scripts related to the card shop ├── CardSystem                 # Stores scripts related to card deck creation and usability during gameplay ├── Cookie                     # Stores scripts related to wagering cookies mechanic and cookie value modification ...
+        ├── BackgroundManagers         # Stores scripts related to all managers working in the background ├── Cutscene                   # Stores scripts related to managing cutscene and timelines ├── GardenScene                # Stores scripts related to the garden scene ├── GardenInventory          # Stores scripts related to player's garden inventory ├── PlantFSM                 # Stores scripts related to plant's base states and its manager ├── StartMenuUI                # Stores scripts related to the start menu's UI ├── CloudUI                  # Stores scripts related to the cloud UI in start menu scene ├── StaticData                 # Stores scripts related to player's static data ├── TeaShop                    # Stores scripts related to the tea shop scene ├── Beverage                 # Stores scripts related to beverages ├── Book                     # Stores scripts related to the recipe book ├── Customer                 # Stores scripts related to customer and its manager ├── Dispenser                # Stores scripts related to the tea shop's dispenser ├── Enum                     # Stores scripts related to enum data ├── FrenchPress              # Stores scripts related to the tea shop's french press ├── Kettle                   # Stores scripts related to the tea shop's kettle ├── Minigame                 # Stores scripts related to the tea shop's minigames' managers ├── Phone                    # Stores scripts related to the players phone and its respective app/feature managers ├── Stove                    # Stores scripts related to the tea shop's stove ├── UI                         # Stores scripts related to the teap shop UI ...
       ...
     ...